ggoodwin37/jp1/levels/readme.txt

 Each batch is just the Documents folder from an app dump, renamed to a unique name.

-To put these on a device:
+// xcode 7
+to take a dump:
+  window -> devices -> choose device on left -> select the install app -> gear menu -> download -> save it to ~/tmp or whatever

+to replace a dump:
+  same, except upload the image instead

-first, xcode->organizer->select device->applications->download, save the original image in ~/tmp or something make sure app isn't running on device (even in background) make sure device is passcode unlocked just in case then, go to the documents folder inside the original image and copy all the levels from a batch into there.
+make sure app isn't running on device (even in background) make sure device is passcode unlocked just in case

+documents folder is here:
+com.goodguyapps.JumpProto 2015-08-19 21:13.31.406.xcappdata/AppData/Documents